 Kitchen island standard depths ideally between 900mm and 1200mm.
 Having a depth of 1200mm will allow for cupboards to be installed in the back end of the island.
 900mm is a good depth if you would like overhang for seating.

-Always consider the scale of the room, and also when deciding on island bench length too.
-2400mm is fairly standard but they can be upto 3000mm long.
-Bare in mind, the longer the benchtop the more likely there’ll be a join.
+Also, bare in mind the longer the benchtop the more likely there’ll be a join.
 These will be more visible if natural stones like marble or granite are chosen, As apposed to an engineered stone bench which will be slightly less visible.
+Engineered stone is charged per slab and not per square metre.
+So you won’t want to be wasting any.
+There are suppliers who offer oversized slabs which will help to avoid any unsightly joins.

 Benchtop Thickness